SKG-ZillowClusteringProject/zillow_clustering_project/README.md

 Selling homes in our new normal has just gotten easier with Zillow Offers®.
 Now home owners can hand over the burden of selling their property, by selling directly to us based on our state of the art Zestimate score.

-The accuracy and itegrity of our Zestimate score is of high importance.
+The accuracy and integrity of our Zestimate score is of high importance.
 As a junior data scientists on the Zillow data science team, we are tasked with uncovering what drivers most affect the validity of the Zestimate score.
 This is measured by our target variable: `logerror`.
 Which is the difference between Zillow's estimated Zestimate and actual sale price.
 >`logerror` = log (Zestimate) − log (ActualSalePrice)